Meltwater Entrepreneurial School of Technology: Pan-African Tech Initiatives

 In 2018, MEST Africa launched its inaugural Pan-African Pitch competition, the MEST Africa Challenge, which saw over 700 applications from startups in Ghana, Nigeria, Kenya, and South Africa.
 Since then, MEST has organized the competition each year offering up to $50,000 in equity investment to African entrepreneurs as they build and scale businesses on the continent.

 Leveraging on its network, MEST has been organizing the MEST Africa Summit, formerly Africa Technology Summit - an Africa-wide technology summit - since 2015.
 The event which has been organized in different African cities Accra, Lagos, Cape Town and Nairobi over the years, brings together the continent's entrepreneurs, investors, ecosystem players, and executives from across Africa and globally to discuss learnings, trends, challenges, and innovations on the continent.

 Recognitions

 In February 2015, the school was recognized as one of the top 10 most innovative companies of Africa by Fast Company.
 Inc.com also named MEST Africa as one of 5 companies pioneering tech in developing countries.
 In 2015, Aljazeera recognized MEST Africa as a successful incubator for African startups.

 Syncommerce, a MEST Portfolio company won Best Game and Entertainment startup at Techcrunch's 2017 Startup Battlefield Africa.
-In 2020, MEST Alumni and co-founder of MEST portfolio company BACE API, Charlette N'Guessan, won the 2020 Royal Academy of Engineering's Africa Prize for Engineering Innovation making her the first woman to win the award.
+In 2020, MEST alumna and BACE API co-founder Charlette N'Guessan became the first female entrepreneur to win the Royal Academy of Engineering's Africa Prize for Engineering Innovation for her facial recognition cybersecurity software.
 Her innovation was said to have the potential to ‘revolutionize cybersecurity and help curb identity fraud on the continent’.